ratwolfzero/FFT/README.md

-Demonstartion how to use Fast Fourier Transform (FFT) with Python
+Demonstartion how to use Fast Fourier Transform (FFT) with Python.